Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Beyond High Fidelity: A Multidimensional Evaluation Framework for Utility and Semantics

 \begin{itemize} \item \textbf{Evaluation of semantic tools:} Xue \textit{et al.} present a holistic KG evaluation framework focusing on accuracy, consistency, completeness, timeliness, and redundancy, employing both intrinsic indicators (such as the ratio of valid facts) and extrinsic indicators (such as downstream task gains) for quantitative analysis \cite{xue2022knowledge}.

-\item \textbf{Semantic accuracy/ambiguity:} Measures the precision of semantic information extraction \cite{xie2021deep,wang2021faier,chen2019learning}.
+\item \textbf{Semantic accuracy/ambiguity:} Measures the precision of semantic information extraction \cite{xie2021deep,wang2021faier}.
 Metrics based on mutual information (MI) and entropy are commonly used to evaluate the accuracy of semantic reconstruction \cite{li2023image,Chen2022AMI,wang2025multi}.
-Existing GOST-related studies frequently employ MI, entropy, KL divergence, and cross-entropy loss as evaluation metrics \cite{11129865,ren2024digital}. \item \textbf{Data compression rate / semantic compression:} A key metric is the reduction in data size while preserving the semantic information required for tasks \cite{liu2023adaptable,11078840}.
+Existing GOST-related studies frequently employ MI, entropy, KL divergence, and cross-entropy loss as evaluation metrics \cite{11129865,ren2024digital}. \item \textbf{Data compression rate / semantic compression:} A key metric is the reduction in data size while preserving the semantic information required for tasks \cite{liu2023adaptable}.
 This enhances the usability of GOST within SAGSIN.
-Chen \textit{et al.} achieve over a 50\% reduction in communication load by extracting semantic information from reconstructed messages \cite{11016707}. \item \textbf{Computational complexity:} Algorithmic complexity impacts power consumption and timeliness in bidirectional interactions and is generally estimated through algorithmic time and space complexity analysis or empirically measured.
-Apostolakis \textit{et al.} measure the average inference time of DT neural network models and compare it with the time required for purely physical simulations, thereby quantifying the computational efficiency advantage of DT \cite{Apostolakis2023DigitalTF}. \end{itemize}
+By extracting semantic information from reconstructed messages, \cite{11016707} achieves over a 50\% reduction in communication load. \item \textbf{Computational complexity:} Algorithmic complexity impacts power consumption and timeliness in bidirectional interactions and is generally estimated through algorithmic time and space complexity analysis or empirically measured. \cite{Apostolakis2023DigitalTF} measures the average inference time of DT neural network models and compare it with the time required for purely physical simulation. \end{itemize}